 My sleep schedule was all out of whack.

 I know I do better with a regular sleep schedule and yet I noticed as the year came to a close, that I was staying up way too late each night.

-Sleep is SO important to our health and wellness, physically and mentally.
+Sleep is SO important to us, physically and mentally.

-I had basically stopped any form of exercise at all.
+I had stopped any form of exercise at all.